THE HEALTH OF YOUR IMMUNE SYSTEM IS BASED ON THE HEALTH OF YOUR GUT

 In this particular study, the authors gave experimental mice a group of antibiotics that wiped the Gut free of bacteria.
 For you certified germophobes out there (you know, those of you who keep the little bottle of hand-sanitizer strapped to your purse), this probably sounds fantastic.
 It's not (HERE and HERE are why).
 The result of this study was that under the effects of the antibiotics, neither TREGS nor CD4 Cells (the T-Helpers) developed correctly.
 Why is this?
 Because, as the authors concluded, "Both Treg and CD4 development strictly depended on the resident microbiota."
 What does this tell us in plain English?

-If you want to solve the curse of DYSBIOSIS (what happens to your health when you take antibiotics), stop taking antibiotics and then feeding the resultant beast with sugar (HERE).
+If you want to solve the curse of DYSBIOSIS (along with "THE LEAKIES," what happens when you take antibiotics), stop taking antibiotics and then feeding the resultant beast with sugar (HERE).
 Oh; as if we should be surprised, the authors concluded that this information might be helpful for those struggling to cope with IBS.
 I would agree --- if they actually presented their results in a pragmatic "Big Picture" fashion as far as overall health is concerned (HERE).

 If you find yourself spending more time on our site than you intended, why not share the wealth with your friends and loved ones.
 Of course the best way to do this in our modern era of social media is via FACEBOOK.